 Also known as “How To Explain Anxiety.”
 I’ve been having a lot of it over the last two to three years, and I’ve tried so many times to explain it to the people who love me and just want to help.
 But it’s so hard to talk about something when you’re in it, when you’re mid “flare-up,” if you will.
 However, at the moment I’m experiencing anxiety after an evening of intense introspection, so I’m in the midst of a self-awareness high.
 It’s like my brain has separated each aspect of my experience in the world into its own separate space, and I’m trying to observe each while I’m lucid.

 I’d compare the emotion to a general feeling like something really incredibly bad is happening to someone you love, and you can’t save them.
 In fact, if you focus in on the feeling, you’re actually the one who made that bad thing happen, so that horridness you can’t seem to put your finger on?
 It’s your fault.
+It’s this dizzying combination of helplessness and guilt, though there are many shades therein.

 I’m not sure of the inner mechanics behind my anxiety, but I know that the emotion driving the knot in my chest is a sense of loneliness and empathy misplaced as guilt.
 It could be over everything and anything on my mind that week, too.
 Broke up with your boyfriend?
 You’re inherently flawed.
 In love?
 He’s gonna leave you (or become a totally different person in 20 years).
 That street performer you didn’t give money to?
 He’s going home to an empty cupboard.
 The little girl crying on the corner?
 Nobody helped her, so she slept there that night.